-Net Asset Value Annual Rate Management Fee
+Net Asset Value Annual Management Fee Rate

 From USD 0 to USD 250 million 0.020%

 From and above USD 250 million 0.015%

-The Manager is entitled to increase its fees per annum up to a maximum of 2.00 percent of the Net Asset Value attributable to each Class.
+The Manager is entitled to increase its annual fees up to a maximum of 0.30 percent of the Net Asset Value attributable to each Class.
 Shareholders will be notified in writing in advance of any proposed increase of such fees up to such maximum.